liferay/liferay-docs/user/articles/120-search/04-sort-widget.markdown

 - by the Create date (oldest first)
 - alphabetically by the User that created each matching asset

-If the out-of-the-box alternatives aren't enough, an administrator can can create additional sort options from the widget's configuration.
+If the out-of-the-box alternatives aren't enough, an administrator can create additional sort options from the widget's configuration.

-If you'd rather a Sort option not appear to the search Users, remove it from the widget's configuration.
+It's also possible to delete unwanted sort options from the widget.

 ## Adding and Configuring the Sort Widget